What is BPMN? - A guide to the Business Process Modelling Notation

 These are combined to produce a business process diagram (BPD) as shown below:

-To understand how to implement BPMN and produce Business Process Diagrams using BPMN, book a seat on our Business Process Modelling using BPMN and Enterprise Architect training course or the Business Process Modelling using BPMN 2.0 training course or download our technical article “Changing the Appearence of BPMN Elements“.
+To understand how to implement the Business Process Modelling Notation and produce diagrams using the notation, book a seat on our Business Process Modelling using BPMN and Enterprise Architect training course or take a look at our article “Changing the Appearence of BPMN Elements“.